mandev-1/42-cpp-exam-credit-mathieugruson/1_CPP_MODULE_00.md

 - **Copy Constructor**: Creates a copy of an existing object
 - **Copy Assignment Operator**: Assigns contents between objects

-The Warlock class is required to have these things:
+We expect the Warlock to have:
-- Private attributes (name and title as strings)
+- private name and title
-- Getters (for name and title) and setter (for title)
+- only specific creation format
-- An introduce() function
+- the introduce function and the derived getters (2x) and a setter(1x)

-Therefore, we will make it so we achieve the following stuff:
+Therefore, we will do this in the code:
 1. Disallow Copying
 2. Force creation exclusively WITH name and title in the function (By making other constructors private)
 3. Add the setter for the Title (per assignment)